libvirt/libvirt-ci/README.rst

 libvirt CI
 ==========

-This repository contains all information necessary to keep the Jenkins-based `libvirt CI <https://ci.centos.org/view/libvirt/>`_ environment, hosted on the CentOS CI infrastructure, running.
+This repository provides tools and configuration for managing the CI needs of libvirt and related projects.
+The current primary focus is on integration with GitLab as the primary CI platform.
+For most platforms, containers are used for the primary build environment, however, the tools are also able to build VM images.
+This allows for use of custom runners for scenarios not served by the GitLab container based shared runners.

-Configuration for the Jenkins jobs themselves can be found in the ``jenkins/`` directory, while tools for creating and managing the virtual machines such jobs ultimately run on are in the ``guests/`` directory.
+The ``guests/`` directory provides the tooling and configuration for creating container and VM images to serve as the build and test environment for projects.

-If you're a developer looking to reproduce and debug a failure reported by the libvirt CI locally, then the ``guests/`` directory is what you're looking for.
+The ``containers/`` directory provides a handful of helper images for performing common tasks that are not project specific, such as integrating with Cirrus CI for non-Linux builds, running code style checks and validating commit signoff.